Harbourside by Mirvac Community Hub

 What Is Being Delivered As Part Of The Redevelopment of Harbourside?

 Mirvac has obtained approval to develop the site into a mixed use development with a maximum total Gross Floor Area (GFA) of 87,000sqm, comprising 42,000 sqm GFA of residential area, and 45,000sqm GFA of office and retail area.
-This will equate to approximately 24,000 sqm of office space, 7,000 sqm of premium retail space and around 265 luxury apartments within a 42 storey residential tower.
-The 10,000 sqm of public domain includes a new 3,500 sqm Waterfront Garden, as well as a widened waterfront promenade for the community to visit and enjoy.
+This will equate to approximately 33,500 sqm of office space, 10,000 sqm of premium retail space and around 265 luxury apartments within a 42 storey residential tower.
+The 10,200 sqm of public domain includes a new 3,500 sqm Waterfront Garden, as well as a widened Waterfront Promenade for the community to visit and enjoy.

-The stage 2 SSDA for civil works and bulk excavation was approved 02 March 2023.
-Approval was granted for:
+SSDA1 for civil works and bulk excavation was lodged in June 2022 and approved in March 2023 for:

 - Slab demolition